Last Updated on January 1, 2026

 Do you still live in Unreinforced masonry buildings?
 It’s time to upgrade your home according to California’s new laws and regulations.
 And, professional contractors of LUX Construction Group help with the unreinforced masonry design and completion of your project successfully.

 We have a team of general contractors who won’t only take care of building permits, but also will work with you to develop a detailed plan and cost model for your retrofitting of masonry buildings whether it’s new construction or a renovation.
+For complex or multi-unit projects, our team can also advise on soft-story seismic retrofitting techniques where applicable.

 Till now, we’ve gained enormous recognition in the construction of Urgent Care, Medical Clinic Remodeling, Dental Office Construction & Soft Story, and Seismic Retrofit Construction in Los Angeles.
 If you need help with any of these or URM buildings, reach us today.
 We’ll be happy to assist you.